 In order to prevent the recurrence of injustices, measures are required such as the vetting of officials in public institutions as well as the reform of administrative and legal institutions.
 This includes:

 Bilateral and multilateral activities

-Bilaterally, Switzerland supports initiatives in the field of dealing with the past on the Philippines, the Marshall Islands, in Sri Lanka, Colombia, Kosovo, in the Caucasus, in Burundi, Mali, Chad, Zimbabwe, North Africa and the Middle East.
-The FDFA advises and supports governments and accompanies in political processes.
-These include truth and reconciliation commissions and programmes concerned with the rehabilitation and compensation of victims, as well as the reform of authorities and institutions or the construction of memorials.
+Bilaterally, Switzerland supports initiatives for dealing with the past upon request in various priority contexts.
+The FDFA advises and supports partner states and accompanies political processes such truth and reconciliation commissions and programmes concerned with the rehabilitation and compensation of victims, as well as the reform of authorities and institutions or the construction of memorials.

 Multilaterally, Switzerland launches initiatives and initiates resolutions.
 The mandate for a UN special rapporteur on the promotion of truth, justice, reparation and guarantees of non-recurrence resulted from one such initiative.
 In 2019, the Human Rights Council also adopted a resolution on dealing with the past that emerged from a Swiss initiative.